 Step 7: Recruit staff

-Recruiting people to help you achieve your vision is one of the most crucial steps to making your hotel run by design.
+Recruiting the right hotel employees to help you achieve your vision is one of the most crucial steps to making your entire hotel business run by design.

 Using your UVP, it is now time to consider the kind of organizational culture you want in your hotel, because you must not recruit staff until you are clear about what type of people you want running it.

-You can always train, but you can’t always find people with the right characteristics to build the right culture.
+You can always train, but you can’t always find people with the right characteristics to build a profitable business with the right culture.

 Just as you created a guest persona, so you should create a staff persona, so you know exactly what to look for.

-In order to find the people who possess the characters most important to you, get help from a professional to create personality tests.
+To find the people who possess the characteristics most important to you, get help from a professional to create personality tests.
 If you’ve never hired hospitality staff before, do some homework about the essentials.

 The first staff member to hire will depend on the vision of your hotel, as well as the most pressing, urgent tasks.
-Ideally, you’ll start with a marketing manager to help grow the hotel fast, and a project manager who can assist you in getting everything going.
+Ideally, you’ll start with a marketing manager and sales team to help grow the hotel fast, and a project manager who can assist you in getting everything going.

 Step 8: Put systems in place

-Taking your business plan into account, you’ll now consider which systems need to be put into place to make tasks more effective and productive.
-At the top of the list will probably be your reservation system, and then other software like accounting, marketing automation and so on.
+Taking your hotel business plan into account, you’ll now consider which systems need to be put into place to boost operational efficiency.

-Our best suggestion is to think up wish-list processes, and then find the software to fit those best case processes.
+Our best suggestion is to think up wish-list processes, and then find the software to fit those best-case processes and sales efforts.

 For example, you may have thought about how to make it easy for people to book with you, and one such way is to use a hotel app builder.